 ❓When should I optimize my horse's feed with zeolite?
 How does zeolite support my horse?

 Zeolite is a feed additive and, with this ability, optimizes horse feed.
 The feed is then of higher quality and provides the horse with the nutrients.
-According to our customers and veterinarians, a feed optimized with zeolite can support coat change, regulate digestion, prevent fecal water [>> click here for scientific studies on this] or stop it within a short time, prevent laminitis, and support during stress.
+According to our customers and veterinarians, feed optimized with zeolite can support coat change, regulate digestion, prevent loose stools [>> click here for scientific studies on this] or stop them within a short time, prevent laminitis, and support during stress.

 ❓Are there studies on the use of zeolite in horses?
 Efficacy studies?